riff-raff-17/riff-raff-17/README.md

 ## Hi there 👋

-I'm Rafa, a Physics and CompSci graduate currently working as a Python teacher in Singapore.
+I'm Rafa, a Physics and CompSci graduate working as a Python teacher in Singapore.
 I'm currently working on a wide variety of projects, with a focus on neural networks and AI.

 ## Tech Stack